matm/jQuery-File-Upload-Wiki/Options.md

 * Default: `true`

 ### formData
-Additional form data to be sent along with the file uploads can be set using this option, which accepts an array of objects with name and value properties, a function returning such an array, a [FormData](https://developer.mozilla.org/en/XMLHttpRequest/FormData) object (for XHR file uploads), or a simple object.
+Additional form data to be sent along with the file uploads can be set using this option, which accepts an array of objects with name and value properties, a function returning such an array, a [FormData](https://developer.mozilla.org/en/XMLHttpRequest/FormData) object (for [XMLHttpRequest](https://developer.mozilla.org/en/xmlhttprequest) file uploads), or a simple object.
 The form of the first fileInput is given as parameter to the function.

 **Note:** Additional form data is ignored when the *multipart* option is set to *false*.